robjm16/domain_specific_ChatGPT/README_for_domain_specific_ChatGPT.md

 There are essentialy three ways to interact with ChatGPT for domain-specific purposes:
 1. Use as is:  The first approach is to simply use ChatGPT as is.
 For example, ChatGPT has well-honed classification capabilities, and it may not benefit much from domain-specific examples.
 If you want to use ChatGPT to rate sentiments in hotel or restaurant reviews from the internet, its inherent capabilities should work fine.

 2. Inject content into prompts: The second approach, which I took in my demo example, is to inject domain-specific context into your prompt.
-In this  scenario, ChatGPT uses its well-practiced natural language capabilities, but then looks to the specific content when formulating an answer.
+In this  scenario, ChatGPT uses its well-practiced natural language capabilities, but then looks to your specific content when formulating an answer.

     This approach and the next use a technique known as “in-context” learning.
 Either way, it’s important to note that the GPT3 model is not “retrained” in the traditional machine learning sense.
 Instead, it makes predictions based on the supplied context.

 3. Fine tune a model:  Currently, only the previous and less powerful version of ChatGPT’s neural network model (GPT2) is available for download and use in your own environment.
 With GPT2 and many other pre-trained libraries, you can go in and change fundamental aspects of the model, including its shape and size, and retrain it on your domain-specific content.

     The newest model (GPT3) can only be accessed via the OpenAI API.
-You can “fine tune” it on up to 100 specific pieces of content and save a proprietary version of it (at OpenAI) for future use via the API.
+You can “fine tune” it on your content and save a proprietary version of it (at OpenAI) for future use via the API.
 But you cannot fundamentally retrain it.

-    Instead, similar to the second approach above, you create a new version and then feed it up to 100 domain-specific pieces of content.
-The model will then run in the background at OpenAI, seeking to maximize correct answers.
-Many of the model’s parameters will be updated (see discussion of neural networks below), but that is done in the background.
+    Instead, you create a new version and feed it up to 100 domain-specific pieces of content.
+The model will run in the background at OpenAI, seeking to maximize correct answers by updating some of the model’s parameters (see discussion of neural networks below).
 When complete, it creates a new version, with a new name you give it.

-The key difference between the second and third approaches above is that the second injects the domain- specific content in real time into the prompt whereas approach three tailors the model to your needs and produces a reusable customized model, with potentially more accurate results.
+The key difference between the second and third approaches is that the second injects the domain- specific content in real time into the prompt whereas approach three tailors the model to your needs and produces a reusable customized model, with potentially more accurate results.
 With approach two, the base model is used unchanged and the model retains no "memory" of the injected content, outside of the current session.

 ## Word Embeddings: 4,000 Shades of Meaning
 When ChatGPT receives a question, it maps each word or word fragment to a token, a unique numerical identifier.
 With ChatGPT, each token represents approximately 0.75 words.
 (The math is important due to usage limits on ChatGPT.)

 Each token also has a numerical representation of the word or word fragment called an "embedding."
 For example, the word "queen" can be represented by a series of numerical sequences capturing how close the word is semantically to words such as "king," "female” and “leader."
-The embedding also captures syntax and context, such as a speaker’s intent.
+The embedding also captures syntax and context.
+The actual embedding for a token in the text might look like this: [0.016102489084005356, -0.011134202592074871, …, 0.01891878806054592].

 In ChatGPT's case, eached each word has 4,096 data points or dimensions associated with it.
 In addition, ChatGPT's artifical intelligence model -- a deep neural network -- pays attention to words that come before and after, so it holds on to context as it "reads in" new words.

-The embedding for the fourth token in a text might look like this:
-(4, [0.016102489084005356, -0.011134202592074871, …, 0.01891878806054592])

 ## GPT3: One of World’s Largest Neural Networks
 Neural networks are often described as brain-like, with “nodes” and connections called “synapses.”
-In the simple example below, the first layer going left to right takes in input (such as the embeddings of a question) and the far right layer is the output (the answer or response).
+In the simple example below, the far left layer takes in input (such as the embeddings of a question) and the far right layer is the output (the answer or response).
 In between, the input goes through many layers and nodes, depending on the complexity of the model.
 This part is “hidden” in that what each node represents is not easily discernable.

 The lines between the nodes (the synapses in the brain), receive a mathematical weighting that maximizes the chances that the output or response is correct.
 These weightings are called parameters.